corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ### Token Selection Worker Sharding

-Sharding tokens across the token selection workers can optimize their performance and make more efficient use of their cache.
+Where high throughput requires multiple token selection workers, sharding tokens across them can improve performance by making more efficient use of the cache.
 Setting `workers.tokenSelection.sharding.enabled` to `true` deploys NGINX in front of these workers.
 The `workers.tokenSelection.sharding.replicaCount` specifies the number of NGINX instances to deploy.

 For high availability, starting with three replicas is a reasonable choice, with adjustments made as needed to address resource contention.
 However, the number of NGINX instances does not need to match the number of token selection workers.
 Typically, the `workers.tokenSelection.replicaCount` will be higher than the `workers.tokenSelection.sharding.replicaCount`.